Threshold for the expected measure of random polytopes: Threshold for the measure: the approach and examples

 \begin{note*}\rm The above discussion leaves open the following basic question: to estimate

 or, more generally,

 \end{note*}

-{\bf Acknowledgements.} The first and second author acknowledge support by the Hellenic Foundation for Research and Innovation (H.F.R.I.) under the ``First Call for H.F.R.I.
+{\bf Acknowledgements.} The authors are grateful to the referee for very useful comments and suggestions on the presentation of the results of this article.
+The first and second author acknowledge support by the Hellenic Foundation for Research and Innovation (H.F.R.I.) under the ``First Call for H.F.R.I.
 Research Projects to support Faculty members and Researchers and the procurement of high-cost research equipment grant" (Project Number: 1849).
 The third named author acknowledges support by the Hellenic Foundation for Research and Innovation (H.F.R.I.) under the ``Third Call for H.F.R.I.
 PhD Fellowships" (Fellowship Number: 5779).

 { {\bf Keywords:} log-concave probability measures, half-space depth, isotropic constant, random polytopes, convex bodies.

 \textsc{Silouanos \ Brazitikos}: Department of Mathematics, National and Kapodistrian University of Athens, Panepistimioupolis 157-84, Athens, Greece.